DanHardtDK/ellipsisGPT3/README.md

 # ellipsisGPT3
-Code and data for paper on ellipsis-dependent reasoning:
+Code and data for the paper

-<a href=https://aclanthology.org/2023.acl-short.4.pdf>Ellipsis Dependent Reasoning: A New Challenge for Large Language Models</a>, by Daniel Hardt, to appear at ACL 2023
+<a href=https://aclanthology.org/2023.acl-short.4.pdf>Ellipsis Dependent Reasoning: A New Challenge for Large Language Models</a>, by Daniel Hardt, ACL 2023.

 **Note**: to run the above, you need to fill in an OpenAI API key in `config.cfg`.